nurelahi/SudokuSolver/README.md

 ## Algorithm

 The underlying algorithm used to solve the puzzle has been initially developed and tested in C++.
-The source code can is available with application in the following directory along with the test files.
+The source code is available with application in the following directory along with the test files.
 ```
 SudokuSolver\CPP
 ```